1app.energy Blog

 2. Self-consumption ratio

 Most inverter apps show a self-consumption percentage — the proportion of solar generation consumed directly in the home or via the battery, rather than exported.
-As rough rules of thumb, a high self-consumption ratio (above 80% in summer, above 70% in spring/autumn) often indicates a well-configured system.
+As rough rules of thumb, a higher self-consumption ratio can indicate a well-configured system, but the "right" figure depends on the season, battery size, export tariff, household demand and whether the home is intentionally exporting.

-A consistently low self-consumption ratio (below 60%) usually means one of:
+A consistently low self-consumption ratio may point to one of:

 What to do: Check whether the battery reaches 100% SoC before midday on sunny days.
 If so, solar is being exported when it could be stored — or you need a larger battery or more demand during the day.